Broadstreet is an Ad Manager. It helps direct sales teams place and track advertising and sponsored content within their websites and newsletters.

 In 2012, Kenny Katzgrau was presented with the challenge of saving an advertising relationship for a hyperlocal news publisher, RedBankGreen — a relationship that was going to be a certain cancellation.

 The advertiser has decided that they only needed social media.

 The product of a brainstorming session between Kenny and his partners — John T. Ward and John Crepezzi — was called “Editable Ads.”
 Could have a snappier name, but regardless, the advertiser was thrilled with the product and is still a client for RedBankGreen 10 years later.

 At the 2012 Block by Block conference (precursor to LION Publishers), Broadstreet won its first customers.

 Editable ads were a hit with those users — usually small news organizations with one to three people on staff.
 They were something different that advertisers hadn’t seen before.
 They sold reliably and they performed much better than static banner ads.
 This helped form our outlook: niche publishers can thrive in the digital era as long as they don’t compete head-on with players of scale like Google and Facebook.
 Read our famous Ten Advantages whitepaper for more on that.

-Today, Broadstreet’s mission is to help local news, magazine, and B2B media make the best impression for their advertisers.
+Today, Broadstreet’s mission is to help local news, magazine, and B2B publishers make the best impression for their advertisers.

 Fundamentally, we believe that well-informed communities, both local and in business, form the foundation of a strong democracy — and that our work is important and necessary not just from a commercial standpoint, but from a more idealistic standpoint as well.

-To learn how we’re achieving that today, visit our self-guided video series and see how Broadstreet truly stands out in the industry.
+To learn how we’re achieving that today, visit our self-guided video series and see how Broadstreet truly stands out in our industry.